abdoulousseini2028-droid/interview-prep-ai/README.md

 3. **Write your code** - Use the professional Monaco editor (VS Code's engine)
 4. **Get feedback** - See why the AI can't analyze... yet!

-Note: As a student portfolio project (so far), I didn't not load API credits for the public demo to avoid unexpected costs from random traffic.
-I'd still highly appreciate if you interact with it to get an idea of what the AI is supposed to do (and for feedback).
-Click "Launch the App" link above before reading any further, and follow step 1 through 4.
-However because of the lack of API credits, you'll get a friendly error message describing what I've just said here, after STEP 4.
-However it fully work if you clone it and run locally with your own OpenAI API key

 ##  What Problem Does This Solve?